figgefred/crunchbang-setup/README.md

 It is assumed that conky is already installed and that most default configurations from a Crunchbang Waldorf installation are set.
 If not, some steps may not be entirely correct and you must figure out by yourself where to make a replace or change.

+IT IS ALSO ASSUMED THAT THE LOCATION OF THIS REPOSITORY WILL BE IN "/home/scripts/" If you change it, then it must be changed in ALL the scripts.

 This README will guide you throught the setup of:

  - conky configurations